- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

 Exercise caution when using ATMs.
 For security reasons we advise you to use ATMs available at banks and in shopping centres.

-Make two photocopies of valuables such as your passport, tickets, visas and travellers' cheques, including your visa entry stamp.
+Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques, including your visa entry stamp.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.